Kong/mesh-perf/docs/madr/001-metrics.md

 * Latency of DB operations (exposed by Kuma)
 * Kuma API server responses
   * We can create a process in the background to generate requests (like DP request every 1s) to see what is the latency.
-* All Kuma components that have tickers (like insights, sub finalizer etc.)
+* Latency of tick for all Kuma components that have tickers (like insights, sub finalizer etc.)
   * It's not available yet.

 Number of
-* XDS reconciliations
+* XDS reconciliations (consider counting real reconciliations i.e. only if mesh hash has changed)
 * Kubernetes reconciliations
 * Number of DB queries